Invest in Health

 The JFK-MC was severely damaged during the country’s 14 years Civil War and is being rehabilitated to enable it to serve as a tertiary referral facility for the whole country.
-The health care system is managed by 727 public, private and faith-based health facilities throughout the country at all levels (clinics, health centers and hospitals).
-There are 7,213 health care workers on government payroll (excluding Presidential Appointees).
+The health care system is managed by 727 public, private, and faith-based health facilities throughout the country at all levels (clinics, health centers, and hospitals).
+There are 7,213 health care workers on the government payroll (excluding Presidential Appointees).

 Liberia regards health as a fundamental right and treats it as a priority area of interest in line with SDG3: Health & Wellbeing.
 Further, the government recognizes that the soundness of economic recovery and development is founded on the health of the population.
 Thus, to achieve equitable access and sustained improvement in health care delivery, collective global collaboration has been sought to pool resources and direct programming to cater to all segments of the population, especially vulnerable groups such as women, children, and the disabled.